-Trout gill net catch-per-unit-effort (CPUE) remained high in Beaver Creek Reservoir.
-Trout gill net CPUE also increased in Bear Paw Lake in 1995.
-However, average size and condition has not improved despite the removal of 97,000 suckers (14.4 tons) since 1989.
-White sucker and crayfish population estimates were down substantially from 1994 levels.
-Smallmouth bass predation has been limited due to spatial separation from prey.
-Walleye were introduced into Bear Paw Lake for the first time.
-Growth, survival and condition of rainbow trout at Grasshopper Reservoir remains good following chemical rehabilitation.
-Sucker numbers in Faber Reservoir are increasing and the 1995 trout stocking was unsuccessful in establishing a large cohort.
-Condition of trout remains good despite increasing sucker numbers.
+Trout gill net catch-per-unit-effort (CPUE), in 1997, was similar to that observed in 1996 in Beaver Creek Reservoir.
+Trout gill net CPUE was relatively good in Bear Paw Lake in 1997, however, average size and condition has not improved despite the removal of 112,800 suckers (18.7 tons) since 1989.
+White sucker numbers have decreased and the population consists predominately of older fish.
+Crayfish numbers continue to decline due to bass predation.
+Smallmouth bass predation severely reduced the 1993, 1994 and 1995 year-classes of suckers.
+Growth, survival and condition of rainbow trout at Grasshopper Reservoir remains good following a winterkill in the winter of 1995-96.
+Sucker numbers in Faber Reservoir are increasing.
+Trout survival following stocking has shown an increase however it is still below expected levels.
+Condition of trout remains good despite the increase in sucker numbers.
 Management recommendations for all waters are presented.